gainy-app/gainy/terraform/README.md

 export AWS_DEFAULT_REGION=us-east-1
 export AWS_ACCESS_KEY_ID=${key here from #2}
 export AWS_SECRET_ACCESS_KEY=${secret key here from #2}
-heroku login # will prompt for heroku login web flow terraform login # to login into terraform cloud
+terraform login # to login into terraform cloud

 # run the following to see the changes in terraform